Wired (film): Impact on Chiklis' career

 Prior to the release of Wired, Patricia O'Haire of the New York Daily News suggested that Chiklis might be "priced out of reach" (i.e. by the film's success).
 Instead, Chiklis' participation in Wired derailed the actor's career for 18 months: "After Wired, everyone was afraid to touch me for fear of reprisal...
 It was a bittersweet situation.
 All of a sudden, I was starring in a major motion picture and the next thing you know, I'm being asked by reporters, 'Do you think you'll be blackballed?'"
 Chiklis later told James Belushi that he took on the lead role in Wired out of "love, respect and homage" for his brother, and apologized for any hurt he had caused Belushi's family.
 After numerous guest roles in episodic television (including Miami Vice, L.A.
-Law, Murphy Brown, and Seinfeld), Chiklis gained fame for portraying the lead roles of Commissioner Tony Scali on the ABC police drama The Commish (1991–1996), and LAPD Detective Vic Mackey on the FX police drama The Shield (2002–2008).
-His film career resurged when he played Marvel superhero Ben "The Thing" Grimm in the films Fantastic Four (2005) and Fantastic Four: Rise of the Silver Surfer (2007).
+Law, Murphy Brown, and Seinfeld), Chiklis gained fame for portraying the lead roles of Commissioner Tony Scali on the ABC police comedy-drama The Commish (1991–1996), and LAPD Detective Vic Mackey on the FX police drama The Shield (2002–2008).
+His film career resurged when he played Marvel superhero Ben Grimm / The Thing in the films Fantastic Four (2005) and Fantastic Four: Rise of the Silver Surfer (2007).

+Chiklis has credited Burt Reynolds for rescuing his acting career when Reynolds hired him for a role in B.L.
+Stryker.
+Chiklis said that Reynolds knew what Chiklis was going through because he "grew up during the McCarthy era and didn't believe in blackballing."